AstraZeneca/Omicsfold/CONTRIBUTING.md

-# Contributing to InterFold
+# Contributing to OmicsFold

-We welcome contributions to InterFold from the community.
-If you have changes you wish to make, it would be worth [contacting the maintainers](AUTHORS.md) first to ensure it aligns with their roadmap for InterFold.
+We welcome contributions to OmicsFold from the community.
+If you have changes you wish to make, it would be worth [contacting the maintainers](AUTHORS.md) first to ensure it aligns with their roadmap for OmicsFold.
 When you are ready to proceed, make a Fork of the repository, create a new branch and push your changes onto it.
 When you are ready to submit your changes, open a Pull Request back to the main repository and the maintainers will review your changes.
 We